Xooa/external-peer-templates/README.md

 You can also download external peer for the ledger that has been shared with you.
 The peer will keep in sync with all the shared ledgers as well.

 We provide a Docker Compose file.
-This file runs peer container in your local machine.
+This file runs peer container in your local machine, AWS, Azure, Google, or IBM.

 The downloaded peer is coupled with the External Ledger.
-It can be used to view transactions by visiting http://<peer ip>:8080/
+It can be used to view transactions by visiting http://***peer_ip***:8080/

 Deleting a peer will revoke the access of external peer.
 It will no longer sync with Xooa.
 Access to already synced data will remain available with the external peer.